 Dr. Shaun Dustin is a registered professional civil engineer, and he led the Geotechnical and Structural Instrumentation Group at Campbell Scientific, Inc. He has worked on projects ranging from 3-Mile Island to Space Mountain, but his favorite thing to do—besides spending time with his family—is solving problems that matter.
 Since 2015, he has served as the Mayor of Nibley, Utah, where he enjoys solving problems.

 Steven Moore is the Product Manager of Data Services for Campbell Scientific, Inc. He is passionate about and has spent most of his career applying technology to simplify complex tasks.
 Included in that work was managing the development of weather-responsive irrigation control equipment.
 Steve is excited to focus his efforts on expanding and improving the data service offerings of Campbell Scientific.
 Away from work he enjoys being a husband, father, grandfather, gardener, photographer, sailor, camper, and biker.

-Timothy is the Marketing Communications Manager at Campbell Scientific, Inc. He began his Campbell career as an Applications Engineer specializing in aquaculture applications and has also held positions as a sales engineer, manager of the Water Resources Group, and Marketing Product Manager for data loggers and communications products.
+Timothy is the Senior Marketing Manager at Campbell Scientific, Inc. He began his Campbell career as an Applications Engineer specializing in aquaculture applications and has also held positions as a sales engineer, manager of the Water Resources Group, and Marketing Product Manager for data loggers and communications products.
 Timothy received his bachelor’s degree in marketing from Utah State University and his master’s degree in quantitative genetics from Auburn University.

 Travis McKissack (now retired) was a Product Test Engineer in the Product Test Group at Campbell Scientific, Inc., providing testing and second-tier support for Campbell’s array of software and data communication products.
 He has an extensive Systems Engineering background in the areas of defense electronics and oceanography with an emphasis on RF systems and data telemetry.